SiaFoundation/web/README.md

 ## Apps

 User interfaces for the Sia software.
-The latest Sia software takes a modular approach, with separate daemons and user interfaces for renting, hosting, explorer, and advanced wallet functionality.
+The latest Sia software takes a modular approach, with separate daemons and user interfaces for renting, hosting, the explorer, and advanced wallet functionality.

 ### [renterd](apps/renterd)